rchavelas/fidum-stats/README.md

 ## Why is there a compass in the title?

-I like to think that you should try your best to guide your decisions with data as much as you can, statistics is kind of a compass (:compass:) in the (:world_map:) world of data.
+I like to think that you should try your best to guide your decisions with data, statistics is kind of a compass (:compass:) in the (:world_map:) world of data.
 Without it you may get to your goal, with it you can be confident that eventually you'll get there...
 Ok, maybe it is just a nice icon to use on the page

 ## Why don't you add more functionalities?